RiiConnect24/WiiWare-Patcher/README.md

 Mac/Linux users:

 <ul>
 	<li>You need to install Mono if you haven't already.
-Please google how to do that.</li>
+Please Google how to do that.</li>
 	<li>Open a command prompt (Terminal on Mac).</li>
 	<li>Type "cd" and put a space.</li>
 	<li>Drag and drop the folder with the patcher (it either says Mac or Linux depending on what you choose) to the command prompt.</li>